 We mark our arrival day in the outback with a an easy walk at Ayers Rock and our first cloudy sunset.
 Also, a blog review of Ayers Rock Resort where we stayed two nights.
-A lot of people think of Ayers Rock as just a random rock in the Australian desert, but it is not to be missed if you are interested in outdoor photography.
+A lot of people think of Ayers Rock as just a random rock in the Australian desert, but it is not to be missed if you are interested in the outdoors and/or photography.
 The desert landscapes are truly striking, with lush greenery contrasting with red sandstone rock formations, against a backdrop of blue skies.
 And walks, glorious walks, ranging from family/wheelchair-friendly to hardcore, multi-day great walks.
 Also culture and history of course, but I’m not really into that stuff.

 Excerpt of area map (Source: Ayers Rock Resort website)